zhuhaow/julia/doc/manual/parallel-computing.rst

 ``connect`` should return a pair of ``AsyncStream`` objects, one for reading data sent from worker ``pid``, and the other to write data that needs to be sent to worker ``pid``.
-Custom cluster managers can use an in-memory ``BufferStream`` as the plumbing to proxy data between the custom, possibly non-AsyncStream transport and julia's in-built parallel infrastructure.
+Custom cluster managers can use an in-memory ``BufferStream`` as the plumbing to proxy data between the custom, possibly non-AsyncStream transport and Julia's in-built parallel infrastructure.

 A ``BufferStream`` is an in-memory ``IOBuffer`` which behaves like an ``AsyncStream``.

-Folder ``examples/clustermanager/0mq`` is an example of using ZeroMQ is connect julia workers in a star network with a 0MQ broker in the middle.
+Folder ``examples/clustermanager/0mq`` is an example of using ZeroMQ is connect Julia workers in a star network with a 0MQ broker in the middle.
-Note: The julia processes are still all *logically* connected to each other - any worker can message any other worker directly without any awareness of 0MQ being used as the transport layer.
+Note: The Julia processes are still all *logically* connected to each other - any worker can message any other worker directly without any awareness of 0MQ being used as the transport layer.

 When using custom transports:

-    - julia workers must NOT be started with ``--worker``.
+    - Julia workers must NOT be started with ``--worker``.
 Starting with ``--worker`` will result in the newly launched workers defaulting to the TCP/IP socket transport implementation
     - For every incoming logical connection with a worker, ``Base.process_messages(rd::AsyncStream, wr::AsyncStream)`` must be called.
       This launches a new task that handles reading and writing of messages from/to the worker represented by the ``AsyncStream`` objects
-    - ``init_worker(manager::FooManager)`` MUST be called as part of worker process initializaton
+    - ``init_worker(manager::FooManager)`` MUST be called as part of worker process initialization
     - Field ``connect_at::Any`` in :class:`WorkerConfig` can be set by the cluster manager when ``launch`` is called.
 The value of this field is passed in in all ``connect`` callbacks.
 Typically, it carries information on *how to connect* to a worker.
 For example, the TCP/IP socket transport uses this field to specify the ``(host, port)`` tuple at which to connect to a worker